What’s Schema Markup and Why Should You Have it on Your Website?

 Organization schema:

 This is arguably the most important schema of all, as it pertains to a business site.
 It shows your business’s founding year, phone number, services, name and anything else you’ve chosen to tag.
-On the flip side, it doesn’t really apply if you have a website that represents a person (author, actor, etc.)
+It allows you to control your own narrative and show up for exactly what you do for your primary audience.

 Local schema: